Lincoln Journal Star: Merger

 Because the two papers had held minority stakes in each other since 1931, in 1937, J.C.
 Seacrest created a trust which ensured that the Journal would remain in the possession of the Seacrest family throughout the lifetimes of himself and his sons, Joe W. and Fred S. Seacrest, and their subsequent children.
 Joe W. and Fred inherited the Journal upon their father's later five years later death in 1942.

 However, financial realities forced greater cooperation between the Journal and Star on the business / printing and circulation side.
 So in 1950, the State Journal Printing Company and Star Printing Company merged into the joint Journal-Star Printing Company.
 Despite being printed by the same company and sharing offices and printing presses / production facilities, the publications maintained competing news teams and ran separate stories, plus independent editorial staffs.
 In 1971, Joe W. Seacrest chose his son Joe R. Seacrest and his nephew Mark Seacrest to run the Journal.
 By 1990, the two papers in Lincoln began running combined thicker editions on Sunday/weekends and major holidays editions.

 By 1995, it was obvious that the state capital town of Lincoln could no longer support two separate independent newspapers financially or in face of declining circulation.
 That March, Lee Enterprises bought the Journal from the Seacrest family, and merged it with the Star.
 The final separate editions of the Journal and Star were published on August 4, 1995; the first edition of the merged Lincoln Journal Star rolled off the presses on August 7.

+In November 2025, The Lincoln Journal Star moved to a six day printing schedule, eliminating its printed Monday edition.